 Prosecutors have a much more difficult burden of proof in criminal cases.
 They have to prove a defendant’s guilt “beyond a reasonable doubt.”
 This means that the state must convince a judge or jury that there is no reasonable explanation for what happened except for the defendant being to blame.

-A criminal conviction can have serious consequences for a defendant.
-As a result, the Bill of Rights provides extra protections for criminal defendants that do not necessarily apply in civil cases.
-For example, the Sixth Amendment guarantees the right to an attorney in criminal cases, but not civil cases.
+A criminal conviction can have serious consequences.
+As a result, the Bill of Rights provides extra protections for criminal defendants (like the Sixth Amendment right to an attorney) that do not necessarily apply in civil cases.

-If a defendant loses in either a civil or criminal case, they may be able to appeal to a higher court.
+Regarding appeals, if a defendant loses in either a civil or criminal case, they may be able to appeal to a higher court.
 A plaintiff in a civil case can also appeal a loss.
-If the state loses a criminal case, meaning that the defendant is acquitted, it cannot appeal.
+However, if the state loses a criminal case (an acquittal), it cannot appeal.
 The acquittal is final.

-Only some types of civil lawsuits seek monetary damages.
-In personal injury cases, recovering compensation is usually the main purpose.
-Several types of damages may be available:
+In personal injury cases, several types of damages may be available:

-A lawsuit is usually the last resort after you have been unable to negotiate a settlement agreement with the defendant, their attorney, or their insurance company.
-At the same time, you have a limited time to file suit.
-Every type of claim has a deadline, known as the statute of limitations, after which you cannot file a lawsuit.
-For personal injury claims, most states have a statute of limitations of at least two years after the date of the injury.
+A lawsuit is usually the last resort after failed negotiations.
+However, you have a limited time to file, known as the statute of limitations.
+For wrongful death and personal injury claims, most states allow at least two years after the date of the injury.

 A typical lawsuit has multiple steps:

-The Cochran Firm, founded over fifty years ago by renowned lawyer Johnnie Cochran, is one of the top plaintiffs’ litigation firms in the country.
-Its team of experienced litigators has helped countless clients assert their legal rights and obtain damages.
-The firm handles cases on a contingent fee basis, which means that you do not owe the firm a fee until they recover money for you.
+The Cochran Firm, founded over fifty years ago by renowned lawyer Johnnie L. Cochran, Jr., is one of the top plaintiffs’ litigation firms in the country.
+Our team of experienced litigators has helped countless clients assert their legal rights and obtain damages.
+We handle cases on a contingent fee basis, meaning you do not owe the firm a fee until we recover money for you.

 Contact us today for a Free Consultation